Camps and Excursions

 Luther Heights Youth Camp

-The Year 5 and 6 students experience all that Luther Heights Youth Camp has to offer.
+The Upper Primary students experience all that Luther Heights Youth Camp has to offer.
 Set on 37 private acres at Coolum Beach on the Sunshine Coast, Luther Heights' programs 'stretch the imagination, build teamwork, confidence and trust through activities ranging from high, low and medium ropes, the giant twin-line flying fox, raft building...'
-The Year 6 children also have the opportunity to try surfing.
 All activities are supervised by highly qualified instructors.
+The children sleep in dorm or cabin style accommodation, staying for two nights.

 A fee for these camps is charged in addition to the school fee schedule.
 This is added to the school fees in the term in which the children travel to camp.